jyotipro10/Relationship-between-Weather-and-Traffic-Events-using-Machine-Learning-Algorithms/README.md

 * Processed the dataset and extract feature vector and target variable to feed our ML models.
 * Trained the model with Logistic Regression, Support Vector Machine and MLP classifier.
 * Prepared a tree structure to visualize the patterns of effect of one event on another event.

+#### Cleaned weather and traffic data for New York State is provided.